Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-boxdata.rst

 When authenticated and authorized to view the given dataset, GET returns 200 status with a Shoji Catalog of boxdata associated with the dataset.
-If authorization is lacking, response will instead be 404.
+Otherwise, the response status is 404.

 Catalog tuples contain the following keys: